YexLabs/decentralized-access-control/README.md

 ## Rationale

-The original OpenZeppelin access control demonstrates a good way to manage the user access based on role. but it leaves some loopholes.
+The original OpenZeppelin access control demonstrates a good way to manage the user access based on role management. but it leaves some loopholes.

 - The adding and removal of the role solely relies on the role admin, which is a centralized point.
-The other contracts that use the original OpenZeppelin access control contract would suffer bad consequences if the role admin adds or removes the role based on their own will and is detrimental to the platform.
+The other contracts that use the original OpenZeppelin access control contract would suffer bad consequences if the role admin adds or removes the role based on their own will and is detrimental to their platform.

 - The original OpenZeppelin access control would allow the role admin to add as many members as they want.
 This may not necessarily be a good thing.
 One of the bad consequences is having too many members which leads to an inefficient and unresponsive role-based decision